Carpk/capt_videos/README.md

-# Capt Videos
+# Capt'n Videos

 A nautical youtube clone that allows members to post thier favorite maritime videos to share with the rest of the community.

 ##

-Capt Videos used AWS s3 service, Carrierwave, Fog, JW Player, Ruby 2.1.1p76, Rails 4.0.4, Bootstrap, Devise, PostgreSQL
+Capt'n Videos used AWS s3 service, Carrierwave Direct, Fog, JW Player, Ruby 2.1.1p76, Rails 4.0.4, Bootstrap, Devise, PostgreSQL

 ## Getting Started